xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-playbook-slug.md

 Now we know why having a url containing title of our resource is useful, let's walk through how to create a url with slugified title.

 The URL is case sensitive, so the best practice for embedding a title of the resource into the url is to have all lowercase letters joined by a dash (kebab case).
-We can create a function called `slugify` (courtesy of [Matt Hagemann's post](https://medium.com/gatemill/the-ultimate-way-to-slugify-a-url-string-in-javascript-b8e4a0d849e1)), which creates a kebab case, url friendly version of the title string:
+We can create a function called `slugify` (courtesy of [Matt Hagemann's Medium post](https://medium.com/gatemill/the-ultimate-way-to-slugify-a-url-string-in-javascript-b8e4a0d849e1)), which creates a kebab case, url friendly version of the title string:

 ```javascript
 const slugify = (string) => {